ppearson/prod/README.md

 It's still very much work-in-progress, although it is functional to a basic degree.

-Control functionality relies on the ssh2 crate, which depends on openssl, but this feature can be disabled (to leave only provisioning functionality active).
+Control functionality can utilise either the `ssh2` crate (which depends on openssl) or the `ssh-rs` crate, and this can be controlled with features in Cargo.toml, or disabled completely.

 Provisioning